pineapplefart/ssb_s5/Main Assesment/PSEUDOCODEalternative.md

   ASSIGN reservoir wells: fluorescein_src, pbs_src, waste
   SELECT tips based on start_col

-  PICK UP fluor_tip
+  PICK UP fluorescein aliquotting tip
   ASPIRATE fluorescein from reservoir using aliquot settings DISPENSE into plate column 1
-  DROP TIP
+  DROP TIPS

-  PICK UP pbs_tip
+  PICK UP pbs aliquotting tip
   FOR each column from 2 to 12:
       ASPIRATE PBS using aliquot settings
       DISPENSE into destination column
-  DROP TIP
+  DROP TIPS

-  PICK UP dilution_tip
+  PICK UP dilution and mixing tip
   FOR col = 1 to 10:
       ASPIRATE dilution volume from plate[col]
       DISPENSE into plate[col+1]